viamrobotics/docs/docs/components/gantry/multi-axis.md

 # SME: Rand, Martha
 ---

-Configure a `multi-axis` gantry to integrate a gantry made up of multiple [`single-axis`](/components/gantry/single-axis/) gantries into your robot:
+Configure a `multi-axis` gantry to integrate a gantry made up of multiple [`single-axis`](/components/gantry/single-axis/) gantries into your machine:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}